letStayFoolish/FinSharkApp/api/README.md

 Recommendation: Never put Data Validation Annotations inside a real model!
 It will apply globally.
 `[Required]`, `[MinLength(int, ErrorMessage = string)]`, `[MaxLength(int, ErrorMessage = string)]`, `[Range(1, 1000)]`

+## Filtering

+`ToList()` is very important, because it is what generates an SQL - pretty much it fires a gun to the db to get data back.

+To defer this, we have `AsQueryable()` will delay firing SQL gun - so we can do filtering, limiting, or something else before we get the data.